What does it mean for us to have a God of pleasures?

 Feel Him savoring being gentle with us, enjoying being good to us, feeling glad as He knows through faith that He can bring to fruition the work He began in us.
 Envision Him as a God who finds riches in meekly holding Himself to our pace and within our boundaries with Him, not forcing Himself on us in ways we are not ready for, yet wooing us to venture closer.
 And who is happy in temperately restraining Himself with us, so that, in His glorious immensity, He does not harm us.

 What About God’s Anger and Judgment?

-But first the questions come: Is God not the judge of all?
-And does He not get angry?
-Yes, He is, and He does.
-For although God, in His agape love, suffers long and is slow to anger, a time for judgment, and for anger, does come.
+At this point questions arise.
+But doesn’t God get angry?
+And is He not the judge of all?
+Yes, He does, and He is.
+For although God, in His agape love, suffers long and is slow to anger, a time for anger, and for judgment, does come.

-Such a time, though. is in the face of long and persistent rebellion against Him, by hearts that disdain His long and persistent mercy toward them.
-And only God knows when these measures are filled, for only He can see into the depths of the heart – and He is slower to judge than we can fathom.
+Such a time, though, is in the face of long and persistent rebellion against Him, by hearts that disdain His long and persistent mercy toward them.
+Only God knows when these measures are filled, for only He can see into the depths of the heart––and He is slower to judge than we can fathom.

 Under the Shadow of God’s Wings

 The portrait here of God pleasuring over us is not merely touchy-feely thoughts.
 This is spiritual reality––some of the living color of God’s loving kindness.

 It makes all the difference in the world to know that, when we pray to Him, we are praying to a God who meets us in His pleasures and then who kindly helps us with our need.
 And when we fellowship with Him, that we are fellowshipping with a God who is enjoying being with us and is rejoicing over us.
 Not because we have earned it or deserve it, but because through Jesus He turns His pleasures toward us.